 About Stephen's Therapy

 After 1 month of treatment Mr. Hill reported 60% improvement in his ability to turn his head side to side with driving.
-He reported a 55% improvement with reaching overhead, allowing him independence in dressing, bathing, and house hold activities with decrease pain and difficulty, as well as, improved endurance allowing him to walk more and enjoy playing with his children.
+He reported a 55% improvement with reaching overhead, allowing him independence in dressing, bathing, and house hold activities with decreased pain and difficulty as well as improved endurance allowing him to walk more and enjoy playing with his children.
 His goal is to return to work by August of 2018.